Previously known as the Over 55 Clubs we changed our name in 2011 to Trinity Network (Social Opportunities for Older People).

 Health and Beauty

 Our beauty therapist, Jenny, visits on a regular basis and can provide manicures and other treatments at a very reasonable price to our members.
-We also have an hairdresser who visits our sites on a regular basis.
+We also have an hairdresser who visits our site on a regular basis.

 Itchy Feet Walking Group